23maverick23/sublime-jekyll/README.md

 ```

-For per-project settings, make sure you add your Jekyll settings correctly:
+For per-project settings, make sure you add your Jekyll settings correctly (read [Issue #16](https://github.com/23maverick23/sublime-jekyll/issues/16) if you have questions on formatting).

 ```python
 {